 Total Loss in Car Insurance: How It’s Decided and Paid

-Claims adjuster reviewing damage photos beside a heavily damaged car after an accident on a clean white background
+Claims adjuster reviewing damage photos beside a heavily damaged car after an accident

 Quick summary